Quantifying the Risks of Pesticide Exposure to Squash Bee Behavior and Pollination Services

 Education/outreach description:

-Other education activities: I run a program at UT Austin that brings high school students onto campus twice per week during the school year to get involved in research and generally demystify the research process, and during the course of the work I've been doing with squash bees I have had two high school interns help with sample processing and measuring bee body size.
+Other education activities: I was the graduate student coordinator for a program at UT Austin that brings high school students onto campus twice per week during the school year to get involved in research and generally demystify the research process, and during the course of the work I've been doing with squash bees I have had two high school interns help with sample processing and measuring bee body size.